Shot from back of classroom of diverse students raising hands, teacher at front

 Choose classes you’ll enjoy

 You don’t want to be miserable throughout the year because you chose a random filler class.
-You’ll just end up in classes where you’re not motivated because no one around you wants to do the work either.
+You’ll end up in classes where you’re not motivated because no one around you wants to do the work either.
 Look over the available classes and find something that piques your interest—maybe drawing, painting, or another hobby that interests you.

-Related: Choosing Your High School Classes With College in Mind
+Related: How to Choose Your High School Classes With College in Mind

 We hope these tips help you choose your classes for senior year and make it as great a last year of high school as possible.
-Have a wonderful school year, and good luck in the rest of your college admission journey!
+Have a wonderful school year, and good luck with the rest of your college admission journey!

 Like what you’re reading?